Australia’s aid effort

 Despite the remarkable things achieved by Australian aid, successive aid cuts by the government mean our nation’s aid contributions are at their lowest ever level in history.

 Some facts about Australia’s aid program:

-- The Australian Government and Opposition have both pledged to increase overseas development assistance to 50 cents in every $100 before the last Federal Election.
-However, neither major party currently has a clear timetable for achieving this goal.
+- The Australian Government and Opposition both pledged to increase the aid budget to 50 cents in every $100 before the last Federal Election.
+But neither major party currently has a clear timetable for achieving this goal.

-- This leaves Australia lagging behind many other developed nations, including the UK, who has lifted its aid spending to 70 cents in every $100.
+- Australia lags behind many other countries, including the UK, which has lifted its aid contribution to 70 cents in every $100.

 - Australia’s aid budget ranks a low 19th out of the 29 wealthy OECD member nations, despite the fact that we have one of the highest per capita incomes in the world.

 Australian aid helps some of the world’s most promising people build a better and fairer future.

 How you can help